 - Olive skin tones – Opt for dark brown or brunette shades, if you have brown eyes.
 But go with a light medium brown if your eyes are green, blue or hazel.

 - Yellow skin tones – Choosing shades from black to medium brown, if your eyes are dark or hazel will give you a great look.

 - Neutral skin tone – A light brunette to a medium blonde color will look great, if you have green, hazel or blue eyes.

-For a splashing new you, choose the right colorist and hairstylist for the right color and cut.
+For a splashing new you, make sure you’re choosing the right hair color, colorist and hairstylist.
 For a job done right, it could appear to alter the shape of your face, you could appear to look slimmer and younger.